Skip to content

 }

 Everything registerClass needs is in its own arguments.
 No static fields outside the block can fire too early. static { … } lives at the bottom so it runs last in source order.
+Inside the static block, this refers to the class itself — preferred over Foo because the body doesn’t repeat the identifier and the snippet stays correct after a rename.

 Form B — static block, metadata in fields